eclipse-vertx/vert.x/core_manual_java.md

     sock.write("hello", "UTF-16");

 The `write` function is asynchronous and always returns immediately after the write has been queued.

-The actual write might occur some time later.
-If you want to be informed when the actual write has happened you can pass in a handler as a final argument.

-This handler will then be invoked when the write has completed:

-    sock.write('hello', new SimpleHandler() {
-        public void handle() {
-            log.info('It has actually been written');
-        }
-    });

 Let's put it all together.